drud/quicksprint/SPRINTUSER_README.md

 This directory contains tools to get you going at a Drupal 8 sprint:

 * Drupal 8, already cloned with git (`git clone git://git.drupal.org/project/drupal.git`)
-* Docker (you must install it yourself; install images are provided in the installs directory)
+* Docker (you must install it yourself; install images are provided in the installs directory).
+Instructions and troubleshooting information at https://ddev.readthedocs.io/en/latest/users/docker_installation/
 * Git For Windows (for Windows Users)
 * DDEV-Local (ddev) development environment